jbakse/site_builder/docs/comp_form/parameters/index.md

 header_title: "Topic 3: Parameters"
 next: Strategy
-next_url: layouts/strategy.html
+next_url: ../strategy
-previous: Animation
+previous: Strategy
-previous_url: layouts/animation.html
+previous_url: ../strategy

 hero_title: Parameters
 description: Parameters are factors of a system that are exposed.
 Exposing parameters allows artists and designers to create systems that can be controlled by others.